raphael-group/wext/README.md

 You can install the BiRewire R module following the instructions on [their website](https://www.bioconductor.org/packages/release/bioc/html/BiRewire.html).

-[Point to Wiki for additional information]
+See the wiki for additional instructions on [Setup and installation](https://github.com/raphael-group/weighted-exclusivity-test/wiki/Setup-and-installation).

 ### Setup ###